decentralized-identity/presentation-exchange/spec/spec.md

 The spec has been rearranged and several [[ref:Features]] are introduced like for instance the [Predicate](#Predicate-Feature), [Relational Constraint](#Relational-Constraint-Feature), [Credential Status Constraint](#Credential-Status-Constraint-Feature)
 In the previous versions most of these [[ref:Features]] were part of the spec that any [[ref:Conformant Producer]] or [[ref:Conformant Consumer]] had to implement.

+### Status Constraint Feature
+The [Status Constraint Feature](#Status-Constraint-Feature) allows to put active, revoked or expired constraint on the statuses of [[ref:Verifiable Credentials]].
+The `type' property allows _status objects_ to express which credential status type from the [VC Data Model](https://www.w3.org/TR/vc-data-model/#status) is supported.

+### Retention feature
+The [Retention feature](#Retention-Feature) indicates whether the Verifier intends to retain the Claim's data being requested.

+### Support for JSON-LD frames added
+The [[ref:Presentation Definition]] now may contain a `frame` property which must be a [JSON LD Framing Document](https://w3c.github.io/json-ld-framing/) object to allow for selective disclosure using frames.

 #### Removal of schema property from Input Descriptor Objects
 Previously an [[ref:Input Descriptor Object]] had a `schema` property that contained an array of URIs for [[ref:Claim]] schema's.
-It was removed because schema's could already be handled using a `field` property on the [[ref:Input Descriptor Object]].
 It introduced ambiguity and was the source of confusion.
+It has been replaced with a `fields` property in the _constraints object_ of the [[ref:Input Descriptor Object]], allowing for a more expressive approach to restrict to certain types for instance.
-As a side result this also removes support for hashlinks from the specification, as these could be used as URIs in the `schema` property.
+As a result, the support for hashlinks has also been removed from the specification, as these could be used as URIs in the `schema` property previously.

-### Status Constraint Feature
-The [Status Constraint Feature](#Status-Constraint-Feature) allows to put active, revoked or expired constraint on the statuses of [[ref:Verifiable Credentials]].

-### Input Descriptor Format was moved to an external registry
+### Input Descriptor Format was moved to an external registry and can be restrained
 Previously the [[ref:Verifiable Credential]] and [[ref:Verifiable Presentation]] formats, like `jwt`, `jwt_vp`, `ldp_vc` were listed in the specification.
 They have been moved to an external [registry](https://identity.foundation/claim-format-registry/schemas/presentation-definition-claim-format-designations.json) to allow for future extension without the need to update the specification.
+Also the [[ref:Input Descriptor Object]] now may contain a `format` property, next to the toplevel `format` property, to constrain a submission of a single object to a subset of formats.

+### The Input Descriptor constraint property has been made mandatory
+The [[ref:Input Descriptor Object]] now must contain a `constraints` property, where it was optional before.
+Given other optional fields, omission of the `constraints` property could potentially lead to an [[ref:Input Descriptor Object]] that didn't express anything actionable anymore.

+### Addition of an optional property for the fields object
+The _fields object_ may now contain an `optional` property, indicating optionality of the field

+### More concise language for consumers and producers
+Language around consumers and producers of [[def:Presentation Definition]] and [[def:Presentation Submission]] objects has been made more concise, to prevent confusion

 ### Embed Target Examples